expo/expo/docs/pages/versions/unversioned/sdk/wallet.md

 #### Returns

-A `Promise` that resolves to a `boolean` value of whether the pass is successfully added to Apple Wallet.
+A `Promise` that resolves to a `boolean` value of whether the Passes View Controller is successfully presented to the user.
+Note that a `true` does **not** guarantee that the user has accepted to add the pass to their Apple Wallet.

 **Examples**